-In this episode of The Lowrider Samurai Podcast, Daily Chela founder Brandon Loran Maxwell speaks with Chicano Studies professor Erualdo R. González, who specializes in Urban and Regional Planning.
+In this episode, Daily Chela founder Brandon Loran Maxwell speaks with Chicano Studies professor Erualdo R. González, who specializes in Urban and Regional Planning.
 In addition, Kimberly Miranda, who is currently researching gentrification and rent control, also joins the show.
 Topics include gentrification, transportation, urban planning, Chicano murals, lowriding, and working class culture, among other things.

 About the author